UPS Healthcare's humanitarian aid to Malawi shows skill, will, and a good heart beneath it all.

 "I saw how that mission tied three things together," Craig says.
 "International experience.
 Logistics expertise.
 And humanitarian efforts."

 Relief work became, Craig says, a "passion project."
-By day, he helped UPS Healthcare move medical supplies and drugs around the world.
-Nights and weekends, he kept up links to The UPS Foundation and to non-governmental organizations (NGOs), often finding connections overlapping with UPS work.
-He headed up logistics efforts for the Salvation Army after natural disasters in the Philippines, Puerto Rico, the Virgin Islands, and Vanuatu – in all cases relying on the network, expertise, and generosity of UPS to deliver much-needed aid.
+By day, he helped UPS Healthcare move medical supplies and medicines around the world.
+Nights and weekends, he kept up links to The UPS Foundation and to non-governmental organisations (NGOs), often finding connections overlapping with UPS work.
+He headed up logistics efforts for the Salvation Army after natural disasters in the Philippines, Puerto Rico, the Virgin Islands and Vanuatu – in all cases relying on the network, expertise, and generosity of UPS to deliver much-needed aid.

 In March 2021, the UPS Foundation announced a commitment to support the equitable distribution of COVID-19 vaccines worldwide, funding advancement of 20 million doses to low- and middle-income countries.
 (To date, the Foundation has more than doubled that distribution, after a slow start waiting on vaccines).
 In June 2021, the United States government made a commitment to provide 500 million doses to the developing world, and Craig's day job and passion project converged again.

-He used personal vacation time to travel to Malawi.
-It took maneuvering, but he finally talked his way into the country during stops in Europe and Kenya.
+He used personal holiday time to travel to Malawi.
+It took manoeuvring, but he finally talked his way into the country during stops in Europe and Kenya.
 What Craig found demanded his most creative problem-solving skills.

 There were no freezers with ultra-cold temperatures and no dry ice capabilities in the country.
 Malawi would need to build an ultra-cold supply chain largely from scratch.
-So that's exactly what Craig, and members of the Ministry of Health's COVID taskforce, pulled off.
+So that is exactly what Craig, and members of the Ministry of Health's COVID taskforce, pulled off.